Gmina Ostaszewo

-Gmina Ostaszewo is a rural gmina (administrative district) in Nowy Dwór Gdański County, Pomeranian Voivodeship, in northern Poland.
+Gmina Ostaszewo is a rural gmina (administrative district) in Nowy Dwór County, Pomeranian Voivodeship, in northern Poland.
 Its seat is the village of Ostaszewo, which lies approximately 12 km west of Nowy Dwór Gdański and 27 km south-east of the regional capital Gdańsk.

 The gmina covers an area of 60.65 km2, and as of 2006 its total population is 3,204.

 Villages

 Gmina Ostaszewo contains the villages and settlements of Gniazdowo, Groblica, Jeziernik, Komarówka, Lubiszynek Pierwszy, Nowa Cerkiew, Nowa Kościelnica, Ostaszewo, Palczewo, Piaskowiec and Pułkownikówka.

 Neighbouring gminas

 Gmina Ostaszewo is bordered by the gminas of Cedry Wielkie, Lichnowy, Nowy Dwór Gdański, Nowy Staw, Stegna and Suchy Dąb.